Craftybase alternative

 Will my stock counts actually stay correct during a flash sale?

 That's the core problem MakerPantry exists to solve.
-Orders deduct ingredients through your recipes the moment they happen, buildable quantities are recalculated, and a reconciliation loop continuously compares what Shopify thinks you have against what your recipes say you can build — and surfaces every drift before it turns into an oversell.
+Your recipes define what every sale consumes, buildable quantities stay live, and automated daily drift detection compares what Shopify thinks you have against what your recipes say you can build — surfacing every mismatch, with an audit log, before it turns into an oversell.

 Is there a free trial?